dimeng721/Lorenz_periodic_orbits/README.md

 ​		Intlab.zip: Interval analysis.
 The basic usage can be found in the literature.
 See: Hargreaves G I. Interval analysis in MATLAB[J].
 Numerical Algorithms, 2002 (2009.1).
-IntLab V11 and higher versions can be more conducive to the calculation of interval vectors
+IntLab V11 and higher versions can be more conducive to the calculation of interval vectors.
+In addition, the enclosure will be easily obtained by the Taylor method or the AWA method